Dongfeng deal buys time and new blood for Peugeot

 "Expectations are running high," London-based ISI Group analyst Erich Hauser said in a note.
 "PSA (Peugeot) needs to show a new equity story to keep investors interested."

-Under the memorandum of understanding signed on Tuesday, Dongfeng and the French state will each pay about 800 million euros ($1.10 billion) for a 14 percent stake in a reserved share sale and a rights issue, Dongfeng said in a statement published on the Hong Kong stock exchange website.
+Under the memorandum of understanding signed on Tuesday, Dongfeng Motor Group and the French state will each pay about 800 million euros for a 14-percent stake in a reserved share sale and a rights issue, sources have said.

-The rescue deal and an expected new lending partnership with Banco Santander (SAN.MC) will help Peugeot survive the expiry next year of 7 billion euros in state guarantees keeping its lending arm afloat.
+The rescue deal and a new lending partnership with Banco Santander (SAN.MC) will help Peugeot survive the expiry next year of 7 billion euros in state guarantees keeping its lending arm afloat, sources say.

-Besides putting some of its 24 billion yuan ($3.96 billion) of cash reserves to work, some analysts have questioned what the Chinese carmaker and its own Fengshen line of vehicles stand to gain from the tie-up.

-Under the MOU, Peugeot and Dongfeng's China joint venture will aim to sell 1.5 million vehicles a year starting 2020.
-It will also jointly establish a research and development centre in China, and consider setting up a new company responsible for the sales in the Asia-Pacific region, especially Southeast Asia.
+It will also reinforce the Peugeot and Dongfeng Chinese joint venture with increased production, a new research and development centre and expansion into Southeast Asian markets.

-In the end the European carmaker only parted with platform technology that it had decided to retire.
-The two companies recently agreed however to jointly develop small-car technology.

-Peugeot has limited market penetration in Southeast Asia.
-Last year it sold about 6,500 cars in Malaysia, its biggest regional market, accounting for just one percent of that country's car sales, according to research firm LMC Automotive.

-Under Peugeot family control, company insiders say the carmaker has been slow to adapt to competitive threats and has missed opportunities to deepen partnerships with BMW (BMWG.DE), Toyota (7203.T) and Mitsubishi Motors (7211.T).
+Under Peugeot family control, the carmaker has been slow to adapt to competitive threats and missed opportunities to deepen partnerships with BMW (BMWG.DE), Toyota (7203.T) and Mitsubishi Motors (7211.T), insiders say.

 Analysts say Dongfeng's cash buys time but does not address the European problems behind much of Peugeot's 3 billion euro cash burn and 5 billion net loss in 2012.